 Lifestyle and behavioral factors

 Systemic drivers of lifestyle and behavioral factors are rooted in community culture and economic systems.
-Communities which do not have access to fresh fruits and vegetables and which do not consume water as the main fluid consumed tend to have higher rates of obesity.
+Communities that have limited access to fresh fruits and vegetables and higher rates of soda consumption tend to have higher rates of obesity (5).
 High-calorie, energy-dense foods (eg, processed foods), diets high in refined carbohydrates, and consumption of soft drinks, fruit juices, and alcohol promote weight gain.

 Access to safe recreational spaces (eg, pedestrian and biking infrastructure, parks) and availability of public transportation can encourage physical activity and help protect against obesity.